Controversy of ‘init’ and ‘systemd’ in Linux

 Why is this replacement so debatable?

-The question that comes to your mind is why it was chosen over the standard init.
-For that reason, the systemd features section in this article highlights all the major points, but you can read the original announcement, including this post, for descriptive information.
+The question that comes to mind is why it was chosen over the standard init.
+For that reason, the systemd features section in this article highlights all the major points, but you can read the original announcement, including this post, for more descriptive information.

-Although, I’ve provided you with a general feature comparison between these two daemons.
+Although I’ve provided you with a general feature comparison between these two daemons,

-SystemD vs Init
+SystemD vs. Init

 Featuresinitsystemd